neilkuan/cdk-gitlab-runner/README.md

 ![runner](image/group_runner2.png)

 #### you can use tag `gitlab` , `runner` , `awscdk` ,
+> !!!!!
+Not Support Gitlab Runner after 15.10 and later
 ## Example _`gitlab-ci.yaml`_

 [gitlab docs see more ...](https://docs.gitlab.com/ee/ci/yaml/README.html)